laughtersec/Fuzzing-Reversing/Windows Internals/Memory Management.md

   - windows-internals
 ---
 # Where is it?
-In `Ntoskrnl.exe`.
+In ==`Ntoskrnl.exe`==.
 It is the largest component in the executive, hinting at its importance and complexity.
+It does NOT exist in the HAL.